domenicqatest/selenium_scripts-domenicsorace/README.md

 To use the Remote Control, or 'RC' files, you need to open Terminal and paste this command after all jar files are in place: java -jar Desktop/selenium-server-standalone-2.41.0.jar -port 4444

+These are 7 automated testing scripts in 2 formats: Selenium JUnit Tests and Selenium Remote Control Tests.
+There are tests for each format designed for Staging and Production.